sysgears/mochapack/CONTRIBUTING.md

 Please pay attention on the following syntax rules:

 * Basic coding styles are defined within the .editorconfig file.
-* ESLint automatically checks the code style after tests or manually via `npm run lint`.
+* ESLint automatically checks the code style after tests or manually via `yarn run lint`.
 * Follow the conventions used in the source already.